-If you want to pursue the previous idea of freelance writing, starting a blog is an excellent way to create a portfolio that prospective clients can use and earn passive income from affiliate marketing.
+If you want to pursue the previous idea of freelance writing to make money, starting a blog is an excellent way to make money in college and has the potential to earn passive income from affiliate marketing.

-If you are unfamiliar with affiliate marketing, here’s a quick review.
-On your blog or YouTube channel, you place an affiliate link to a product you recommend that visitors can click on.
-When the visitors click on the link, they will be taken to the merchant website to buy the product.
+When the visitors click on your affiliate link, they will be taken to the merchant’s website to buy the product.
 If they make a purchase, you get a percentage of the proceeds.

 It’s entirely possible to earn affiliate income from articles you wrote 3 or 4 years ago.

-While it’s easy to add affiliate links to any post on your blog, there’s a smart way to monetize your blog.
-Michelle, a successful affiliate marketer, shares her secrets of how show earns over $100,000 a month in affiliate links with her Making Sense of Affiliate Marketing course.
+Michelle, a successful affiliate marketer, shares her secrets of how she earns over $100,000 a month in affiliate links with her Making Sense of Affiliate Marketing course.

-If writing isn’t exactly your cup of tea, videos are another avenue to earn online income.
+If writing isn’t exactly your cup of tea, social media videos are another way to earn online income.

 Investing as a college student can also be a great learning experience.
-You can learn the ins & outs of investing with a small amount money to prepare you for when you earn a “real” paycheck and will be managing larger investments in your retirement & taxable brokerage accounts.
+You can learn the ins & outs of investing with a small amount of money to prepare you for when you earn a “real” paycheck.

 To maximize your earning potential, you will want to use an online broker with the lowest trading fees.
-Ally Invest allows you to trade stocks as low as $3.95 per trade which is very affordable.
+Ally Invest allows you to trade stocks as low as $0 per trade which is awesome.

 You can also trade ETFs and Mutual Funds to increase your investment diversification by reducing market risk without sacrificing your earning potential.